starpit/spnl/README.md

 increase cache locality on the model server.

-A SPNL query can be considered as an abstract syntax tree (AST) where each leaf node is a "message" and each interior nodes is one of three core operators `g`, `cross`, and `plus`:
+A SPNL query can be considered as an abstract syntax tree (AST) where each leaf node is a "message" and each interior node is one of three core operators `g`, `cross`, and `plus`.

 - Each `g` sends messages to a model for generation.
 - Each `plus` indicates that the given arguments are independent; think of this as a